 Students who have excelled in the major may choose to pursue an honors degree, which features two focused seminar courses in advanced topics.
 The first seminar, HE503, pursues an interdisciplinary approach to a topic in literature and the arts; the second, HE504, offers specialized study of a particular literary figure, period, or problem.
 Recent examples include:

-- The First World War in British Art and Fiction
+- World War I in British Art and Literature

 - Whitman's Many Leaves of Grass

 HE503 The Heroic Age of Beowulf - Assistant Professor Jill Fitzgerald